Rigidity of Lagrangian embeddings into symplectic tori and K3 surfaces: Lattices

-Any conjugate of an algebraic one-parametric unipotent subgroup of a real Lie group is again an algebraic one-parametric unipotent subgroup of the same Lie group.
-Therefore the subgroups of $SO^+ (p,q)$ and of $SL(2,\R)$ generated by their algebraic one-parametric unipotent subgroups are normal and non-discrete.
+Any conjugate of an algebraic one-parameter unipotent subgroup of a real Lie group is again an algebraic one-parameter unipotent subgroup of the same Lie group.
+Therefore the subgroups of $SO^+ (p,q)$ and of $SL(2,\R)$ generated by their algebraic one-parameter unipotent subgroups are normal and non-discrete.
 Unless $p=q=2$, the group $SO^+ (p,q)$ is a simple Lie group and so is $SL(2,\R)$.
 Therefore these groups do not contain non-discrete proper normal subgroups \cite{_Ragozin_}.
-Consequently, they are generated by their algebraic one-parametric unipotent subgroups.
+Consequently, they are generated by their algebraic one-parameter unipotent subgroups.